Analysis | A year after Trump said coronavirus was ‘under control,’ a look back at the first news stories

 Crozier’s termination was later reviewed by the Navy and ultimately upheld.
 (Crozier “did not do enough, soon enough, to fulfill [his] primary obligations,” Adm.
 Mike Gilday told reporters last June.)
 He is still in the Navy and holds the rank of captain, but now holds a staff job in San Diego.
 The Theodore Roosevelt is in service, currently stationed near the Philippines.

-Last week, The Post reported that there had been another outbreak of the virus onboard.
+Last week, The Washington Post reported that there had been another outbreak of the virus onboard.

 Nancy Messonnier: One of the first public warnings from the government about the severity of the coronavirus pandemic came in a conference call with reporters on Feb.
 25.

-“Disruption to everyday life might be severe,” Nancy Messonnier, the director of the National Center for Immunization and Respiratory Diseases said.
-She told reporters that she'd spoken with her children about the situation and told them that “while I didn’t think they were at risk right now, we as a family ought to be preparing for significant disruption to our lives.”
+“Disruption to everyday life might be severe,” Nancy Messonnier, director of the National Center for Immunization and Respiratory Diseases, said.
+She told reporters that she’d spoken with her children about the situation and told them that “while I didn’t think they were at risk right now, we as a family ought to be preparing for significant disruption to our lives.”

 At the time, this seemed like an outlier position or, perhaps, a worst-case scenario.
 That it came from Messonnier, a senior government official, jolted the country’s understanding of the risk.
 Stocks plunged following the news conference, infuriating a president reportedly concerned about the economic risk of the pandemic as his reelection contest loomed.

-According to the Wall Street Journal, Trump called Messonnier’s boss, then-Health and Human Services Secretary Alex Azar, and threatened to fire her.
-Instead, he shifted responsibility for managing the crisis to then-Vice President Mike Pence, giving himself more control over the response.
+According to the Wall Street Journal, Trump called Messonnier’s boss, Health and Human Services Secretary Alex Azar, and threatened to fire her.
+Instead, he shifted responsibility for managing the crisis to Vice President Mike Pence, giving himself more control over the response.

 Donald Trump: On Nov.
 3, Americans went to the polls to decide whether Trump should have a second term in office.
 They decided he shouldn’t.
 An analysis conducted by a Trump pollster found that his response to the pandemic played a significant role.
-In states which flipped from red to blue since 2016, voters were far more critical of Trump’s handling of the pandemic.
+In states that flipped from red to blue since 2016, voters were far more critical of Trump’s handling of the pandemic.

 Trump is now a private citizen in Florida, having himself contracted the virus last October.